-This is a major problem that most teenagers, girls and boys, face across the world today.
+This is a major problem that most teenagers, girls, and boys, face across the world today.
+Substance use has a huge impact on the child’s mental, physical, and emotional well-being as well as their academic success.
+(7).
 In most cases, peer pressure introduces teenage girls to this dangerous habit.
 Teenage girls retort to substance use to ease their stress, feel secure and assured from within.

 - Talk to your young girl about the bad side effects and detrimental effects of substance use.

-- Explain how these give temporary good feeling while ruining her system, body, mind and soul from within.
+- Explain how these give temporary good feelings while ruining her system, body, mind, and soul from within.